franco2ke/huddle-landing-page/README.md

 I found that I required to create a parent container element that would contain the css background images, which also required a gradient.

 Next step was to create a 3 row grid container; top row 1 for the Huddle logo, row 2 for the hero image, headline content and call to action button and row 3 for the social media icons.
-I started by arranging these three sections with a default, block layout but I found the responsive spacing and positioning somewhat complicated afterwhich I opted for CSS Grid.
+Before this approach I started by arranging these three sections with a default, block layout but I found the responsive spacing and positioning somewhat complicated afterwhich I opted for CSS Grid.

 For the hero image and headline content, flexbox was used.
-I have found flexbox and CSS grid quite useful for responsive positioning and spacing.
+I have found flexbox and CSS grid quite useful for easier responsive positioning, spacing and sizing.

 ### Built with